Shabbos Chol Hamoed:

 Hodu before Mincha of Erev Shabbos: Hodu is omitted prior to Mincha Erev Shabbos which is also Yom Tov or Chol Hamoed.
 Patach Eliyahu is recited even when Hodu is omitted such as Erev Shabbos Chol Hamoed.

-Shemoneh Esrei: The Shabbos Chol Hamoed Shemoneh Esrei for Maariv, Shaacharis and Mincha follows the same dialect of prayer as a regular Shabbos, with exception to that Ya’aleh Veyavo is added in the Shemoneh Esrei.
+Shemoneh Esrei: The Shabbos Chol Hamoed Shemoneh Esrei for Maariv, Shaacharis and Mincha follows the same Nusach of prayer as a regular Shabbos, with exception to that Yaaleh Veyavo is added in the Shemoneh Esrei.

-Musaf: For Musaf one prays the same dialect prayed by Musaf of Yom Tov, although reciting the Shabbos additions.
+Musaf: For Musaf one prays the same Nusach prayed by Musaf of Yom Tov, although reciting the Shabbos additions.
 If one forgot to mention the Shabbos sacrifices in Musaf then if one said “Kimo Shekasuv Besorasecha” he has fulfilled his obligation.
 The same applies whenever one forgets to mention a particular Karban.
+[If one Davened Musaf of Shabbos instead of Yom Tov, then he does not fulfil his obligation.]

 Kerias Hatorah: Two Sifrei Torah are removed from the Ark.
 In the first Sefer Torah one reads the Parsha of “Rei Ata Omer Eilay.”
 In the second Sefer Torah one reads the Maftir from Pinchas, discussing that days sacrifice.